Nigeria-FHIR-Community/2025-connect-claims/input/pagecontent/index.md

 ###  Scope of the FHIR Implementation Guide

 This IG focuses on core FHIR interactions and simplified data workflows relevant to health insurance and claims processes in Nigeria.
 It includes representative profiles, search parameters, and operations to support common tasks like eligibility checking, claims submission, prior authorization, and payment notification.
+Members, get ideas from this DevDays event slide(https://devdays.com/wp-content/uploads/2021/12/DD21US_20100607_Dharmesh_Patel_Mike_Arce_Claims_on_FHIR.pdf).

 <!-- The scope of this guide focuses on the following core components:
 - **Standardizing how immunization clients (patients) are registered and managed**, using the [**NgImmPatient**](StructureDefinition-NgImmPatient.html) profile.